 By Erik Marcus

 The term “animal rights” resists unambiguous definition since there are a number of divergent approaches to the topic, and much of the rhetoric commonly associated with animal rights actually has nothing to do with rights at all.
-On top of that the term invites tricky questions regarding which animals have rights, and the particular rights to which they’re entitled.
+On top of that, the term invites tricky questions regarding which animals have rights, and which particular rights they may have.
 Generally speaking, though, animal rights consists of a variety of arguments that draw the line against using animals for food, cosmetics testing, fur, circuses, and so forth.

 A significant number of animal advocates today vehemently object to anything that smacks of welfarism, believing that this rhetoric legitimizes using animals in indefensible ways.
 But condemning welfare-based thinking is remarkably short-sighted.
 However much you and I may wish to live in a world where animals are never exploited by people, the reality is that there is currently a lot of money to be made by using animals for food and other purposes.
 We can’t expect people whose income is based on animal use to carefully contemplate the nuances of animal rights.
 As Upton Sinclair memorably observed, “It is difficult to get a man to understand something, when his salary depends upon his not understanding it!”

 So the great virtue of animal welfare rhetoric is that it requires nothing in the way of protracted thinking.
 What’s more, its demand to eliminate cruelty whenever possible is so tiny that it renders a good-faith rebuttal impossible.
-It’s therefore easy to get most animal-exploiting businesses to at least halfheartedly accept a welfare perspective geared toward eliminating the worst cruelties.
-And this in turn can lead to dramatic reductions in the number of animals exploited by humans, and the suffering each of these animals endures.
+It’s therefore easy to get most animal-exploiting businesses to at least halfheartedly accept a welfare perspective.
+This in turn can eliminate the worst cruelties.
+Animal welfare can motivate companies to reduce the number of animals they use while eliminating sources of needless suffering.

 Why a Welfare Approach Benefits Animals